Semiparametric Bayesian Estimation of Dynamic Discrete Choice Models: Introduction

 Even when the distribution of the utility shocks is assumed to be known, parameters and counterfactuals in dynamic discrete choice models could still be only set identified under a variety of scenarios such as very flexible specifications of utility functions, lack of exclusion restrictions or variation in transitions for the observed state variables, and unknown time discount factors; see, for example, \cite{Rust_handbook:94}, \cite{MagnacThesmar:02}, \citet{NoretsTang2013}, \cite{AbbringDaljord2020}, and \cite{KalouptsidiScottSouzaRodrigues2021}.
 Our estimation framework does not require any special adjustments to accommodate such scenarios since parameters and counterfactuals are already set identified under nonparametric specification of the distribution of shocks.

 The rest of the paper is organized as follows.
 Section \ref{section:setup} describes the general model setup.
 In Section \ref{section:semi}, we introduce our semiparametric framework.
 In Section \ref{section:bayesian}, we describe the Bayesian estimation method.
 Section \ref{section:theory} presents theoretical results.
 Sections \ref{section:rust} and \ref{section:gilleskie} contain the applications.
+Possible framework generalizations are discussed in Section \ref{sec:extensions}.
 Derivations, proofs, and implementation details are given in appendices.